AbhishekMali21/MACHINE-LEARNING-LABORATORY/README.md

 # Experiments:

 1. Implement and demonstrate the find-s algorithm for finding the most specific hypothesis based on a given set of training data samples.
-Read the training data from a .Csv file.
+Read the training data from a .csv file.

 2. For a given set of training data examples stored in a .csv file, implement and demonstrate the candidate-elimination algorithm to output a description of the set of all hypotheses consistent with the training examples.